Manually Editing Risk

 Reverting manual edits

-At any point, you may choose to revert any manual edits you made.
+You may revert any manual edits you made at any point.
 When a vulnerability affects assets for which the risk score has been edited, the Revet X edits buttons appear.

-Clicking the button revert all the changes in the current view to their original, calculated risk.
+Clicking the button reverts all the changes in the current view to their original, calculated risk.

 See it in action